Hritikraj8804/practice/README.md

 * **LexicalAnalyzer:** Contains code for lexical analysis.
 * **Parser:** Contains code for parsing.
 * **Other subfolders:** May contain assignments related to semantic analysis and code generation.

+## ML (Machine Learning)

+This directory contains assignments related to machine learning.

+* **Assignments:** Each assignment folder contains the code, datasets, and documentation.